Henry33y/Registration-Form/README.md

 # PHP Registration System

-This is the first version of my PHP registration system í¸Œ .
+This is the first version of my PHP registration system ðŸ˜Œ .

 ## Tech Stack
     - PHP